Automorphism groups and linearizability of rational Fano conic bundle threefolds: Acknowledgement

 \section{Acknowledgement}

 I would like to thank my supervisor, Professor Sho Tanimoto, for providing guidance.
 I am also grateful to Fumiya Okamura and Runxuan Gao for their relevant feedback.
+Finally, we would like to thank the referees for their detailed comments and valuable suggestions, which have significantly improved the presentation of the paper.
 The author was partially supported by JST FOREST program Grant number JPMJFR212Z and JST SPRING Grant number JPMJSP2125.
 This paper is based on the author's master's thesis \cite{Shu25}.